 He has over 37 years of experience in the planning field and 20 years of experience in local government.
-As a former public sector planner for Tulare County, Mr. Collins' positions ranged from environmental coordinator to project planner for two major land use plans, the Rural Valley Lands Plan and the Foothill Growth Management Plan.
+As a former public sector planner for Tulare County, Council Member Collins' positions ranged from environmental coordinator to project planner for two major land use plans, the Rural Valley Lands Plan and the Foothill Growth Management Plan.
 Both of these plans won national planning awards from the National Association of Counties.

-Mr. Collins has a Bachelor of Science in Biology from the University of California at Santa Barbara and a Masters Degree in City and Regional Planning from California State University, Fresno.
+Council Member Collins has a Bachelor of Science in Biology from the University of California at Santa Barbara and a Masters Degree in City and Regional Planning from California State University, Fresno.
 He also holds a limited service community college teaching credential in the field of ecology.
 He has taught classes in the field of planning for the U.C.
 Extension program.

 Council Member Collins served on the Visalia City Council and Visalia Redevelopment Agency from 1975 to 1991, presiding over the City of Visalia as it gained a reputation for innovative and progressive planning policies; from 1987 to 1991 he served as mayor and chairman of the Visalia Redevelopment Agency.
 After a 15-year hiatus, he was elected to the Visalia City Council in 2005, and again in 2011.
 Because of his planning background, he has chaired or served on committees dealing with land use, housing,

 Council Member Collins has been the recipient of the 1988 Distinguished Leadership Award, California Chapter APA; the 1995 Special Recognition Award, Central California Chapter, APA – Kerman General Plan and EIR; the 2005 Comprehensive Planning Award, Central California Chapter APA – Southwest Exeter Specific Plan, and the 2010 Award of Merit, Central California Chapter APA – Form-Based Zoning Ordinance, City of Woodlake.